charudatta10/task-runner-SDLC/src/template/template.md

 ## COPYRIGHT NOTICE

-Some Rights Reserved © 2025 Charudatta Korde.
-This work and its derivatives may only be used with full attribution to the original author.
-Any unauthorized commercial use is strictly prohibited.
+© 2025 Charudatta Korde.
+Some Rights Reserved.
+Attribution Required.
+Non-Commercial Use & Share-Alike.
 For complete details, refer to the accompanying License Agreement.

 <!-- Acknowledgment, References, Misc -->